JosephTheExperiment/gyst/docs/cli details/Subcommands.md

 	- name/version.. => Libraries names, and versions(conan only).
 - Options
 	- --conan: flags => Conan flags.
 	=> These flags will have priority over the flags in the project_info.toml file.
+	- --vcpkg: flags => Vcpkg flags.
+    => These flags will have priority over the flags in the project_info.toml file.
 ---
 # uninstall
-- Description => Uninstalls libraries from the project.
+- Description => Uninstalls libraries.
 - Args
 	- name.. => Libraries names.
+---
+# update
+- Description => Updates libraries.
+- Args
+	- name/version.. => Libraries names, and versions(conan only).
 ---
 # add
 - Description => Adds file, section, or module to some directory.